 The Super Bowl, arguably America’s most beloved national holiday, is almost here.
 While many tune in for the action on the gridiron or the glitzy halftime show, some of us look forward to watching the marketing industry’s yearly Super Bowl (sometimes called the #AdBowl) as well.
-Each year, eager viewers watch to see marketing at its finest—and most expensive.
-This year will be no different; a single 30-second Super Bowl spot will average about $5 million.
+Each year, eager viewers watch to see marketing at its finest — and most expensive.
+2022 will be no different; this year, a single 30-second Super Bowl spot will average $7 million.

 Hyundai’s Super Bowl Social Media War Room

 We’ve all heard of Oreo’s social stroke of genius during the Super Bowl blackout a few years ago.
 Brands have been trying to recreate their own “Oreo moment” ever since.
 The year following the Super Bowl blackout, Hyundai had a different idea.